Tripwire/protoc-gem/README.md

 protoc
 ==================

-This gem includes protoc, the protobuf compiler, binaries for Linux, Mac, and Windows.
+This gem includes protoc, the protobuf compiler, binaries for Linux, Mac, Windows and AIX.
 It installs a executable shim called `protoc` that picks the right one to run on your platform.
 You can use this gem to ensure that you have a protoc of the version you need.
 By using this gem, you will not need to manually install the right protoc on your hosts.